 But that was a rare happy moment.
 Most of my childhood memories amount to growing up in prison and witnessing many fearful atrocities and painful news.
 I vividly remember a woman prisoner having a painful seizure after spending time in solitary confinement.

-I remember hearing the news of my father’s execution when I was two years old and without having a chance to see and kiss each other goodbye.
+In 1984, my father was executed without having a chance to see me and kiss each other goodbye.
 Many parents were allowed to see their children before they were executed, but my father and I were deprived of that opportunity.
 My father, like my mother, was a freedom fighter.
 My only memory of my father is when he and I sat together in a small cell next to a plate with two apples on it.

 I was in prison until age five.
 In 1985, my mom and I were released from prison and began living with my grandparents.
 I started school but my mind was filled with prison memories, the many brave women I had met, their pain and brave resistance, and their kindness.
 I could never forget those women.
 Very often, I would go back to my memories to commemorate those brave women and the difficulties they experienced.
 And those memories always motivated me to think of the injustices and suffering in the society.

 I was in my third year as a university student in 2004 studying Construction Management when I had the opportunity to join a family in visiting Camp Ashraf in Iraq.
 That’s where I met the freedom fighters and instantly decided to join them.
 I’ve been with them since then.

 Joining Camp Ashraf and the freedom fighters provided the same warmth I had experienced when I was among the women prisoners during my childhood years.
 These freedom fighters were kind, loving, and very hopeful, and helped me maximize my potentials in fighting for freedom and continue the path that my father and mother had started.
 Specially now that we witness the uprisings all over Iran, I see the image of my father and the many other martyrs of freedom, looking at me and telling me that they did not die in vain.